fynv/Three.V8/README.md

 The source code here builds & runs on Windows, which can be used for evaluation or script development/debugging.

-The Windows implementation requires Visual Studio 2019 or later to be built, becuase:
+The Windows implementation requires Visual Studio 2022 to be built, becuase:

 * V8 binary is acquired from [NuGet](https://www.nuget.org/packages/v8-v142-x64/)
 * A C# WPF GUI is provided as an example of how to embed the engine.